curv3d/curv/ideas/Debug.md

 I still need a virtual state machine with a PC and registers.
 The tree node 'eval' function needs to advance the state.
-Worry about this later, once I've worked through the requirements for the analyzer, which works on the meaning tree.
+Worry about this later, once I've worked through the requirements for the analyser, which works on the meaning tree.

 ## Implementation
 You can register a debug callback functor with the interpreter (eval_script).